PostHog/charts-clickhouse/charts/posthog/README.md

     <b>Digital Ocean</b>
   </summary>
 <br />

+**Note that the minimum total resource requirements to run Posthog are 4vcpu and 4G of memory.**

 There is a [1-click option to deploy Posthog](https://marketplace.digitalocean.com/apps/posthog-1) on DigitalOcean.
 If you'd like to install the chart with `helm` directly continue reading.